ErikNgigi/ericngigi.com/content/tutorials/arch_install_folder/arch_install.md

 ### Unencrypted filesystem

 **NOTE THE FOLLOWING STEPS WILL COMPLETELY FORMAT YOUR DISK NODES.
-ENSURE YOU'VE READ THE WIKI AND UNDESTAND THE STEPS BELOW BEFORE EXECUTION**
+ENSURE YOU'VE READ THE WIKI AND UNDERSTAND THE STEPS BELOW BEFORE EXECUTION**

 + Let’s clean up our main drive to create new partitions for our installation.
 And yeah, in this guide, we will use `/dev/sda` as our disk.